meob/my2Collector/README.md

 ## Install my2

-To install *my2* execute the following command on Your MySQL database:
+To install *my2Collector* execute the following command on Your MySQL database:

 	mysql --user=root -pXXX < my2.sql

-For security reasons the user my2 creation is commented out: change the password and create the user! my2 user creation is in the last 3 lines of the script.
+For security reasons the creation of the user my2 is commented out: change the password and create the user!

+my2 user creation is in the last 3 lines of the script.

 #### Database structure

-`my2.status` table has the same columns of MySQL GLOBAL_STATUS:
+`my2.status` table has columns similar to the MySQL GLOBAL_STATUS system table:
 * variable_name
 * variable_value